Skip to main content

 4. Photograph roadway markings, bike-lane markings, curb cuts, sidewalks, and the vehicle involved.

-5. Save purchase records, app records, and any modification information.
+5. Save purchase records, owner manuals, app records, ride data, firmware or controller information, and any modification information.

 6. Get witness names quickly.